micke/valid_email2/README.md

 This gem is tested against currently supported Ruby and Rails versions.
 For an up to date list, check the build matrix in the [workflow](.github/workflows/ci.yaml).

+## Upgrading to v5.3.0

+In version v5.3.0 the config directory files were renamed as follows:

+`config/blacklisted_email_domains.yml` -> `config/deny_listed_email_domains.yml`
+`config/whitelisted_email_domains.yml` -> `config/allow_listed_email_domains.yml`

+You won't need to make any changes yourself if you're installing this version for the first time.
+For individuals updating from earlier versions, make sure to update the file namings as per the above.
+In future versions this will be a breaking change.

 ## Upgrading to v3.0.0

 In version v3.0.0 I decided to move __and__ rename the config files from the